Azure-Samples/active-directory-dotnet-native-desktop/README.md

 4. Find the app key `ida:Audience` and replace the value with the App ID URI you registered earlier, for example `https://<your_tenant_name>/TodoListService`.
 5. Find the app key `ida:ClientId` and replace the value with the Client ID for the TodoListService from the Azure portal.

-#### Configure the TodoListClient project
+#### Configure the TodoListWebApp project

-1. Open `app.config`.
+1. Open the solution in Visual Studio 2013.
+2. Open the `web.config` file.
-2. Find the app key `ida:Tenant` and replace the value with your AAD tenant name.
+3. Find the app key `ida:Tenant` and replace the value with your AAD tenant name.
-3. Find the app key `ida:ClientId` and replace the value with the Client ID for the TodoListClient from the Azure portal.
+4. Find the app key `ida:ClientId` and replace the value with the Client ID for the TodoListWebApp from the Azure portal.
-4. Find the app key `ida:RedirectUri` and replace the value with the Redirect URI for the TodoListClient from the Azure portal, for example `http://TodoListClient`.
+5. Find the app key `ida:AppKey` and replace the value with the key for the TodoListWebApp from the Azure portal.
-5. Find the app key `todo:TodoListResourceId` and replace the value with the  App ID URI of the TodoListService, for example `https://<your_tenant_name>/TodoListService`
+6. If you changed the base URL of the TodoListWebApp sample, find the app key `ida:PostLogoutRedirectUri` and replace the value with the new base URL of the sample.
-6. Find the app key `todo:TodoListBaseAddress` and replace the value with the base address of the TodoListService project.
+7. Find the app key `todo:TodoListBaseAdress` ane make sure it has the correct value for the address of the TodoListService project.
+8. Find the app key `todo:TodoListResourceId` and replace the value with the App ID URI registered for the TodoListService, for example `https://<your_tenant_name>/TodoListService`.

 ### Step 5:  Trust the IIS Express SSL certificate